DjangoGirls/tutorial/en/python_introduction/README.md

     print('Next girl')
 ```

-and when we run it:
+And when we run it:

     $ python3 python_intro.py
     Hi Rachel!